SwapnilGavali295/Text-Spell-Corrector/README.md

 ## Features

-- Edit Distance Calculation: The program implements a bottom-up dynamic programming approach to calculate the edit distance between misspelled words and dictionary words.
+- Edit Distance Calculation: The program implements Wagner-Fischer algorithm to calculate the edit distance between misspelled words and dictionary words.
 This enables efficient and accurate identification of the most probable correct word.
-- Dictionary-based Correction: The spell corrector utilizes a dictionary containing a list of correctly spelled words.
+- Dictionary-based Correction: The spell corrector utilizes a dictionary containing a list of correctly spelled words (about 194,000 words).
 It compares the edit distances of the misspelled word with words in the dictionary to identify the nearest correct word.
 - Frequency-based Word Selection: In cases where multiple words have the same edit distance, the program selects the most frequently used word in English as the most probable correction.
 This improves the accuracy of the correction process.
 - Handling of Punctuation and Capitalization: The program handles punctuation marks and capitalization within the input paragraph.
 It ensures that corrected words are properly capitalized when necessary and maintains the original structure of the paragraph.
 - Customizable Dictionary: The spell corrector allows for the customization and expansion of the dictionary.
 This enables users to add new words or domain-specific terms to improve the correction accuracy for specific applications or industries.